 Everyone could use a few more hours in their day, but nobody more so than small business owners.
 Leading a small team requires that you wear multiple hats, from business strategist to coach to salesperson and more.
 And with so many different tasks on your plate, you probably don't want to spend all of your time recruiting.
 Fortunately, Glassdoor is able to save serious time for small business owners in various ways.

 For starters, the fact that Glassdoor users tend to be higher-quality means that you won't have to spend as much time sifting through a heap of applications from unqualified candidates.
 Because Glassdoor candidates are more engaged, responsive and informed, it takes half as many resumes to make a hire.
 It makes sense, then, that the interview process would be quicker as well - a leading applicant tracking system found that it takes 40 percent fewer interviews to find the right fit on Glassdoor.
 (3)

-In addition, Glassdoor’s products have been designed to be as easy-to-use as possible.
-In just a few simple steps, you can post your jobs to Glassdoor free for seven days.
-Don’t have a job description yet?
+In addition, Glassdoor's products have been designed to be as easy-to-use as possible.
+In just a few simple steps, you can post your jobs to Glassdoor.
+Don't have a job description yet?
 No problem!
-Use one of our many free job description templates to grab job seekers’ attention and inform them about your open role.
+Use one of our many free job description templates to grab job seekers' attention and inform them about your open role.

 3. Increasing Retention